BackBenchersCode/AzureCosmosBasics/README.md

-Creation of Database and Containers via CosmosClient console application
+Creation of Database and Containers via console application using CosmosClient